 New CAFOs shall not be built in a water of the State.

-CAFOs constructing new waste storage facilities or modifying existing waste storage facilities shall ensure that all waste storage facility design and construction will, at a minimum, be in accordance with the technical standards developed by the Vermont NRCS.
-The permittee must use those standards that are most current at the time of design.
+CAFOs constructing new waste storage facilities or modifying existing waste storage facilities shall ensure that all waste storage facility design and construction will, at a minimum, be in accordance with the most recent technical standards developed by the Vermont NRCS or an equivalent standard certified by a professional engineer licensed in the State of Vermont.

-Existing liquid waste storage facilities that do not have as-built drawings signed by a qualified professional must be evaluated by a Professional Engineer licensed in the State of Vermont (PE).
-Any deficiencies and required improvements identified must be implemented in accordance with the NMP implementation schedule.
-Following implementation of the required improvements, the PE shall certify in writing, that the required improvements were completed to meet the technical standards developed by the Vermont NRCS.
-Documentation of the evaluation required improvements and certification shall be maintained on-site by the CAFO.
+Existing liquid waste storage facilities that do not have as-built drawings signed by a designer acceptable to the Secretary must be evaluated according to the VT WSF Evaluation Guide by a Professional Engineer licensed in the State of Vermont (PE).
+Any deficiencies and required improvements identified must be documented in the NMP.
+Documentation of the evaluation shall be maintained on-site by the CAFO and submitted to the Secretary at the time of application.
+The VT WSF Evaluation Guide is provided in Appendix C.

-Waste Storage Facilities shall be managed and maintained consistent with the requirements of the Operation and Maintenance Plans for the facility.
+Waste Storage Facilities shall be managed and maintained consistent with the requirements of the Operation and Maintenance Plans for the structure as applicable.

-The Secretary may require, on a case-by-case basis, that the owner or operator of a waste storage facility certify compliance with standards established by the USDA NRCS for waste storage facilities, or an equivalent standard certified by a professional engineer licensed in the State of Vermont.
+The Secretary may require, on a case-by-case basis, that a waste storage facility that has overtopped be certified to comply with standards established by the USDA NRCS for waste storage facilities, or an equivalent standard certified by a professional engineer licensed in the State of Vermont.

 The permittee shall notify the Department within 24-hrs of becoming aware that any waste storage facility under their control has exceeded the emergency level, as described in Subpart III.A.5.e and in Subpart VII.